ngbgithub/The-One-True-Makefile/README.md

 line.)

 Often, the problem will be in a specific spot in `Makefile.in` or one of the `module.mk` files.
-A way to identify the problem child is to edit the `modules :=` area of `Makefile.in` and remove one module, leaving all the other modules in the list.
+A way to identify the problem area is to edit the `modules :=` area of `Makefile.in` and remove one module, leaving all the other modules in the list.
 If you can get it to say `make: Nothing to do for 'all'.`, then the module you've removed is